asifm/local-llm-on-hpc/README.md

 For example: `ollama pull $OLLAMA_MODEL` becomes `apptainer exec --nv  $OLLAMA_IMAGE ollama pull $OLLAMA_MODEL`

-Important: the `--nv` option allows apptainer to connect with HPC's nvidia tools.
+Important: the `--nv` flag enables NVIDIA GPU support inside the container by allowing it access to the host system's NVIDIA drivers and CUDA libraries.

 3. To start a chat session, run: `apptainer exec --nv  $OLLAMA_IMAGE ollama run $OLLAMA_MODEL`

 ## Batch Job using Slurm

-1. Run the command: `sbatch sample_slurm_job.sh`
+1. Run this command: `sbatch sample_slurm_job.sh`
-2. Check output of the job in the file “slurm-<job_id>.out” (where <job_id> is the numerical ID assigned by Slurm when a job is submitted)
+2. Check the output of the job in the file “slurm-<job_id>.out” (where <job_id> is the numerical ID assigned by Slurm when a job is submitted)